Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2: Conclusion

 \section{Conclusion}

 We have demonstrated the first observation of upconversion photoluminescence in rhombohedral MoS$_2$, revealing strong sensitivity to stacking configuration.
 Distinct polytypes within the same flake exhibit markedly different UPL efficiencies, with trilayers providing a clear case where UPL discriminates between the KPFM-degenerate ABA and BAB stackings.
-Our ab initio-guided analysis attributes this polytype dependence to variations in the $\Gamma$-point conduction manifold that governs energy-matching conditions for exciton-exciton annihilation.
+Our ab initio-guided analysis attributes the polytype-dependent UPL intensity primarily to the layer confinement of the annihilating excitons, which controls their spatial overlap and interaction matrix element.
+Stacking-dependent energy matching to the $\Gamma$ final-state manifold accounts for the observed spectral displacement and provides an additional, smaller modulation of the annihilation efficiency.
 Furthermore, by combining thickness dependence with component resolved intensity power scaling and density induced energy shifts, we identify two separate EEA channels in the upconversion response and assign them to $K$--$\Gamma$ and $Q$--$\Gamma$ dark exciton reservoirs, a distinction that has not been previously established.
 The annihilation process doubles the energy separation and converts weak dark-exciton emission into a bright signal, resolving contributions that otherwise overlap and providing experimental access to valley-specific responses to stacking order that cannot be obtained through direct dark-exciton spectroscopy.
 The observation of analogous stacking-selective behavior in seven-layer samples, where multiple polytypes coexist, underscores the generality of this phenomenon.
 Beyond providing an all-optical readout for ferroelectric domains, these findings establish polytype engineering as a viable route for tailoring upconversion efficiency in 2D semiconductors, with implications for polarization-multiplexed photonics, anti-Stokes light conversion, and the integration of ferroelectric control into nanoscale optoelectronics.